andreasmhallberg/readingnotes/Mitchell, 1980. Dimensions of Style in a Grammar of Educated Spoken Arabic.md

 - Schema of style categories.
 96. [Eiseles (2002) notes that this is suspiciously similar to levels which are criticized by Mitchell.]

-- Variationst: "In our ESA grammar, therefore, the answers given will doubtless not be definitive, but no linguistic theory or description yet has been."
+- Variationist: "In our ESA grammar, therefore, the answers given will doubtless not be definitive, but no linguistic theory or description yet has been."
 105.

-@ESA
+@Arabic
+@diglossia